drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		rows: (auto, auto, auto, auto),
 		columns: (auto, auto, auto),
-		caption: [Visualisations of Delaunay triangluations of various point distributions.
+		caption: [Visualisations of Delaunay triangulations of various point distributions.
 				  The grid should be read as follows.
 Along the horizontal the number of points involved increases gradually and with $100$, $500$, $1000$ points in the first second and third column respectively.
 In each row we draw from different point distributions.
-The rows draw from a uniform unit disk distribution, a distribution on a disk with points clustered in the center, a distribution on a disk with points clustered near the boundary and a gaussiann distribution with mean $0$ and variance
+The rows draw from a uniform unit disk distribution, a distribution on a disk with points clustered in the center, a distribution on a disk with points clustered near the boundary and a Gaussian distribution with mean $0$ and variance
 				  $1$, in rows 1, 2, 3 and 4 respectively.
 		],
 		align: bottom,